paynito/paynito.github.io/_posts/2017-02-08-a_spacemacs_layer_for_jekyll.markdown

 blogging with the jekyll layer involves hitting SPC a j when you have a file open in emacs in your blog's directory. hmm.

+ok, seems like it lets me "skip" the step of jekyll build from the terminal.

+To create a new post:

+1. SPC a d - dired window, go to blog dir

+2. pick any file

+3. SPC a j - jekyll layer window

+4. n       - new post

+4.5 add lines in YAML header

+date: 2016-09-01 16:48:44 +0333
+lang: en  (or he)
+categories:
+ref: someName          ## this is the same for translations of the same post

+5. SPC a j
+   arrow to the post you just created c       - commit the post

+6. M-x magit-push - pushes the blog post to github pages.